booth-algo/RISC-V-T24/docs/personal_statements/kevin_statement.md

 ### (4) Cache

 - (a) I worked on the structure of the `cache` and the `read logic` very early on while `single cycle` was being completed.
-I initially designed the two-way set associative cache structure.
+I initially designed the two-way set associative cache structure with Jamie.

 - (b) Participated in the **working** `direct mapped cache` implementation by integrating `direct mapped cache` into `top` by creating a new memory unit with William (squashed commits made by William, co-authored by me).